 Moreover, since 2005 he has been working as an independent producer and audio engineer for Flux Fm (formerly Motor FM) and since 2013 as an engineer at Chez Cherie Studio Berlin as well.

-Between 2012 and 2015, Max Möhler has worked as an assistant/engineer for Moses Schneider.
+Between 2012 and 2015, he has worked as an assistant/engineer for Moses Schneider.

 Since 2016 he has been supervising the monthly production of radioeins session at Studio Wong.
 His projects include Fehlfarben, Tocotronic, Beatsteaks, Olli Schulz, Turbostaat, Chuckamuck and KIZ.

-Ronald Prent started out at Wisseloord in 1980 as an inexperienced assistant and has since established himself as one of the most accomplished and innovative recording & mix engineers in the world.
-At Abbey Road Institute, Ronald teaches mixing and advanced recording techniques.
+He started out at Wisseloord in 1980 as an inexperienced assistant and has since established himself as one of the most accomplished and innovative recording & mix engineers in the world.
+At Abbey Road Institute, Ronald Prent teaches mixing and advanced recording techniques.

-He specialises in surround sound, pioneering in mixing and playing a key role in the development of new technology used in progressive high-resolution formats.
-In the early years of surround audio development, Ronald was a “test pilot” for Sony and Philips’ DSD/SACD format.
+He specializes in surround sound, pioneering in mixing and playing a key role in the development of new technology used in progressive high-resolution formats.
+In the early years of surround audio development, Ronald Prent was a “test pilot” for Sony and Philips’ DSD/SACD format.
 Many of the projects that he mixed in those days are still held up as benchmark examples of creative surround mixing.
-API’s flagship ‘Vision’ console which features simultaneous stereo and surround mixing capability, and SPL’s benchmark MMC1 multi-channel mastering console are two examples of technological excellence stemming from Ronald’s original and practical ideas.
+API’s flagship ‘Vision’ console which features simultaneous stereo and surrounds mixing capability and SPL’s benchmark MMC1 multi-channel mastering console are two examples of technological excellence stemming from Ronald’s original and practical ideas.

 His long list of clients includes notable artists such as Simple Minds, Rammstein, The Scorpions, Mink DeVille, Richie Hawtin, Udo Lindenberg, Gotthard, Tina Turner, Ilse DeLange, Live, Within Temptation, Herbert Grönemeyer, Clouseau, Lori Lieberman, Manowar, Alain Clark, and Peter Maffay.

-Darcy Proper is a successful sound engineer and a role model for many within the industry.
-Darcy graduated with honours from NYU’s Music Technology programme and began her career at Sony Classical Productions and Sony Music Studios in New York City.
+She is a successful sound engineer and a role model for many within the industry.
+Darcy graduated with honors from NYU’s Music Technology program and began her career at Sony Classical Productions and Sony Music Studios in New York City.
 After twenty years in the big apple, she made the jump to Europe, accepting a position as Senior Mastering Engineer at Galaxy Studios in Belgium.
 In 2010, Darcy became part of the team of adventurers dedicated to the revival of Wisseloord Studios in The Netherlands, where she currently bases her work as a mastering engineer.

-Over the years, Darcy has been honoured with 3 Grammy awards and 9 nominations and has won several other awards for her work.
+Over the years, Darcy Proper has been honored with 3 Grammy awards and 9 nominations and has won several other awards for her work.

-Prof. Matthias Raue – Dozent Frankfurt (Music Theory, Arranging, Film Production Sound, Post Production, Film Music Mixing, Film Sound Aesthetics, Film Music, Synthesis)
+Prof. Matthias Raue – Dozent at Abbey Road Institute Frankfurt (Music Theory, Arranging, Film Production Sound, Post Production, Film Music Mixing, Film Sound Aesthetics, Film Music, Synthesis)